PSY239 Intro to Abnormal Psychology

 - Course Specific Requirements:

-- Textbook: The text is called Abnormal Psychology by Beidel, Bulik, and Stanley, 2nd edition, 2012.
+- It is critically important to purchase the Third Edition of this text.
+Older editions will not work due to significant chapter revisions, new content, and the rearrangement of material in the new edition.
+Textbook: The text is called Abnormal Psychology by Beidel, Bulik, and Stanley, 3rd edition, 2014.
 Students have three choices in a textbook for this term.
 They are the following: 1.
 By going directly to www.pearsonmylab.com, you can purchase access to MyPsychLab and it will include an E-Text.
 2. You can purchase a three-hole drilled text with access to MyPsychLab from the Sylvania PCC Bookstore which cannot be resold to the College Bookstore.
-The ISBN is 9780205213788.
+The ISBN is 9780205972760.
 3. You can purchase a bound book with access to MyPsychLab from the Sylvania PCC Bookstore which can be resold to the College Bookstore.
-The ISBN is 9780205248421.
+The ISBN is 9780205968244.
 You will not be able to find this text on reserve in the library.
 This version of the textbook comes with a software code that will give you access to the publisher's online site called MyPsychLab.
 After you register for the Lab, you will need a course-specific ID number in order to enter the Lab.
 You will get the course-specific ID number from your instructor on the first day of class.
 I encourage you to use this site, and we will have some assignments using this site.
 The Lab contains a study guide and a number of interactive elements such as audio, video, simulations, animations, and more.
 Textbooks purchased at the PCC Bookstore are packaged with a registration code to MyPsychLab.
 The Sylvania PCC College Bookstore offers competitive pricing on this textbook package.
 It is unlikely that you will be able to purchase this text at other PCC campus bookstores.
 Please note that only the Sylvania Bookstore stocks the books for most Web courses.
 If you purchase your textbook elsewhere, such as through an online vendor, please be sure that you purchase a copy that comes with MyPsychLab.
 If you do not and you want to use the Lab, you will have to purchase it separately, which generally is more expensive.
 Also, remember that online ordering can be very slow and unreliable.
 No accommodations will be made for students who are not ready to begin the term with their textbooks at the start of the term.
 If you do choose to purchase the text without the access code, your final grade will probably be directly affected.
 Use of the Lab is highly recommended, especially because it provides practice quizzes which allow students to test their level of comprehension and to engage in some self-assessment related to their understanding of the course material.
 In addition, extra credit opportunities may be provided through MyPsychLab and without access to the Lab, these extra credit assignments cannot be completed.
 Be sure to use the ISBN number above in order to get the correct version of the Lab when you purchase your text.